splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancingexporter.rst

         exporters:
             - loadbalancing

+.. _loadbalancing-exporter-settings:

 Settings
 ============================

-The following table shows the configuration options for the Loadbalancing exporter:
+The following table shows the configuration options for the load balancing exporter:

 .. raw:: html